oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

     Then click Create
     ![Click create button](./images/press-bucket-button.png " ")
+2. Provide the values for OBJECTSTORAGE_NAMESPACE and OBJECTSTORAGE_BUCKETNAME in the env.properties file

-## Task 3: Create a new compartment
+## Task 5: Create a new compartment

-You will use one compartment for all required objects in this workshop, hence you need to create one.
+You will use one compartment for all required objects in this workshop, hence you need to use an existing one or create one.

 1. Navigate to Compartments page